Rukundo-Bahati/Coach/README.md

 coach https://github.com/username/repo.git main
 ```
 //Replace the github repo with the one you want to analyze
-### Coach considers the main branch as the default for all repositories.
-You have to specify the brach of the repository unless it is main.
+### main branch is considered as default for all repositories.
+If it's not, you have to specify it.

 ### **Example Output**
 ```